-The CY8C34 parts contain two Digital to Analog Convertors (DACs).
+The CY8C36 parts contain up to four Digital to Analog Convertors (DACs).
 Each DAC is 8-bit and can be configured for either voltage or current output.
 The DACs support CapSense, power supply regulation, and waveform generation.
 Each DAC has the following features:

 - Adjustable voltage or current output in 255 steps

 - Programmable step size (range selection)

-- Eight bits of calibration to correct ± 25 percent of gain error
+- Eight bits of calibration to correct ± 25% of gain error

 - Source and sink option for current output

 - 8 Msps conversion rate for current output

 - 1 Msps conversion rate for voltage output

 - Monotonic in nature

 - Data and strobe inputs can be provided by the CPU or DMA, or routed directly from the DSI

 - Dedicated low-resistance output pin for high-current mode